JeffreyIEscobar/To-Do-App/README.md

 Contributions are welcome!
 If you'd like to enhance or customize this application, feel free to fork this repository and submit a pull request.

+## License

+- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.